What’s inside:

 Achieve data alignment between clinical and operational data

-Although the operational information surrounding the patient is no less important than the clinical data needed for optimal patient treatment, today in most medical institutions there is little or no correlation between these two data systems – it is impossible to know essential details about devices implanted in a patient by looking in the patient’s medical record.
+Although the operational information surrounding the patient is no less important than the clinical data needed for optimal patient treatment, today in most medical institutions, there is little or no correlation between these two data systems – it is impossible to know essential details about devices implanted in a patient by looking in the patient’s medical record.

-Take for example hemodynamics monitoring systems which are very good at data collection and interface effectively with most clinical systems.
+Take, for example, hemodynamics monitoring systems, which are very good at data collection and interface effectively with most clinical systems.
 So why is this not the case on the operational side?
-Why is there no consolidation of essential data such as serial number, date of expiration and production series?
+Why is there no consolidation of essential data, such as serial number, date of expiration, and production series?
 A major roadblock to full integration of diverse data sources is the current standard of inventory management based on manufacturers’ bar code identification.

-Often the medical team finds it difficult to record device details accurately because of outdated manufacturers’ catalogs, multiple methods of cataloging the same products, and the introduction of unmarked items into the treatment room, which is particularly common during high stress periods.
-The result is a lack of integrity of the recorded information and a low level of reliability, which according to some reports is below 60%.
+Often, the medical team finds it difficult to record device details accurately because of outdated manufacturers’ catalogs, multiple methods of cataloging the same products, and the introduction of unmarked items into the treatment room, which is particularly common during high-stress periods.
+The result is a lack of integrity of the recorded information and a low level of reliability, which, according to some reports, is below 60%.

 A promising solution is to switch from bar code readers to optical character recognition (OCR) technology to capture data from operational inventory.
 OCR is already widely used in other areas of clinical medicine.
-For example, a tumor is optically captured (photographed) and the image is processed and analyzed for size, shape, location and malignancy.
+For example, a tumor is optically captured (photographed) and the image is processed and analyzed for size, shape, location, and malignancy.
 OCR is now beginning to find its way into operational inventory management as well.
 On-site medical staff photographs the product as it is taken from the shelf.
-It is automatically input into the system which recognizes the product and assigns the appropriate SKU.
-No time-consuming data entry, scanning or searching through manufacturers’ catalogs.
+It is automatically input into the system, which recognizes the product and assigns the appropriate SKU.
+No time-consuming data entry, scanning, or searching through manufacturers’ catalogs.

 Instead of putting out fires, prevent them in the first place

-Ask any organizational consultant how to streamline your facility and they’ll recommend that you switch from passive/reactive mode to an active/preventive approach.
+Ask any organizational consultant how to streamline your facility, and they’ll recommend that you switch from passive/reactive mode to an active/preventive approach.
 It is much easier to avoid mistakes before they happen than to fix them after the fact.
-In the healthcare industry mistakes can be a matter of life and death.
+In the healthcare industry, mistakes can be a matter of life and death.

 Take, for example, intraocular lens implants.
 In most hospitals, such inventory is managed at the item level, when in fact it should be managed at the next level down, which in this case would be the various sizes for each item.
 Protocol dictates that a nurse physically verify that the correct lens size is available before surgery begins.
-Yet, sometimes patients are already on the operating table when it is discovered that the right size lens is not in stock and needs to be urgently rushed in.
+Yet, sometimes patients are already on the operating table when it is discovered that the right-size lens is not in stock and needs to be urgently rushed in.

 The solution is to adopt a fully automated system that can track each item down to its most unique characteristic — even items that cannot be tagged.
-Such a system reduces delays, identifies vulnerabilities and resolves them autonomously.
+Such a system reduces delays, identifies vulnerabilities, and resolves them autonomously.
 In this way, processes within the hospital departments AND with third-party suppliers are improved.
 More importantly, the patient experience is enhanced.

 Improve cohesion throughout the supply chain